rizkydharma02/mission-1-advanced-reactjs-harisenin/README.md

 ## Implementation state management with Redux and consume API with mockapi

-- mockapi for consume api in this project
+- mockapi for consume api and method crud API in this project
 - state management redux in this project

 ## Tech Stack